mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/atq.md

 - Show jobs from queue named 'a' (queues have single-character names) `atq -q {{a}}`

-- Show jobs of all users (run as super user)
+- Show jobs of all users (run as superuser)
 `sudo atq`